UnknownDetectionParty/UDP-Java/README.md

 ## Contributing

-Please read CONTRIBUTING.md for details on how to create proper contributions through pull requests and issues.
+Please read [the contributing guide](CONTRIBUTING.md) for details on how to create proper contributions through pull requests and issues.

 ***